Student-centric advice and objective recommendations

 Another reason why a college major is important is how it impacts your opportunities after graduation.
 Employers and grad schools will both look at your college major as a factor in your qualifications.
 Although many people often go on to work jobs that have little to do with their major, the general field you study still carries significance.
 For example, an anthropology major is not likely to land a job at a physics lab after graduation.

 However, you should keep in mind that college majors are not the be-all end-all determinant of your life after school.
 Though an anthropology major would have a hard time working at a physics lab, they are not constrained to anthropology-oriented careers either.
 An anthropology major might end up with a career in marketing, copywriting, NGO work, law, or even economics.
-The more work experience you accumulate, the less your college major matters.
+The more work experience and professional skills you accumulate, the less your college major matters.

 There are fields where this is less true, however.
 While the humanities tend to be flexible, hard science-oriented majors are more rigid and their education is more specialized.
-For example, you won’t be able to get into med school without taking pre-med classes.
+For example, you won’t be able to get into medical school without taking pre-med classes.

 When do I choose my college major?